Rays win for 16th time in 17 games, Hill beats Yankees 3-1 - WTMJ

 AP Baseball Writer

-Austin Meadows homered into the right-field short porch in the fourth, a 334-foot drive would not have been out of any other big league ballpark, and Kiermaier doubled leading off the fifth and scored on Randy Arozarena’s single.

-“He’s the leader in the clubhouse and he’s the heart and soul of this club,” Hill said.

-A left-hander who at 41 is the oldest player in Rays’ history, he did not throw a single pitch that broke 90 mph yet improved to 3-0 with a 2.04 ERA against the Yankees this season.
-Hill need just 56 pitches and allowed three hits, helping by a diving stop on AL batting champion DJ LeMahieu that third baseman Yandy Díaz turned into an inning-ending double play from his knees.
+Hill (4-2), a 41-year-old left-hander who is the oldest player in Rays’ history, improved to 3-0 against the Yankees this season.
+He threw just 56 pitches through five scoreless innings and allowed three hits.
 Five of New York’s first 16 batters hit his first pitch and six more hit his second.

 Hill was 3-1 with a 0.78 ERA in six May starts, the third-lowest ERA in a calendar month for a pitcher 40 or older behind Cincinnati’s 41-year-old Eppa Rixey (0.60 in August 1933) and the Washington Senators’ 42-year-old Johnny Niggeling (0.64 in May 1946), according to STATS.
 Hill lowered his season ERA to 3.32.